mcroitor/database/README.md

 # database

-simple PHP library, PDO wrapper.
+Simple PHP library, PDO wrapper.
 Library provides an SQL builder also.
+You always can use `database.php` file directly, it has only one dependency, from `query` class.
+Feel free to remove exec method if you don't use it.

+Project is defined into `\mc\sql` namespace;

+Project is composed from 3 classes:

+ * `database` - simple PDO wrapper
+ * `query` - query builder
+ * `crud` - class that implements C(reate) R(ead) U(pdate) D(elete)

+Limitations:
+ * where conditions are limited with compare operator, use `query_sql` method if you want to do something more complex

 ## examples